 Frank O’Connor was correct when he stated that someone can be a great novelist yet an inferior writer, but that a great storyteller cannot be so.
 I would argue that many attempts at the story are mere vignettes – ‘days out’ for the writer – and therefore fail in their intent as stories, although they may be pleasant enough to read.
 There is a need, nonetheless, to differentiate between deliberate and accidental vignettes.
 Margaret Atwood’s vignettes are an accomplished and deliberate example of the form.

-What Claire Keegan demonstrates is the ability, as Frank O’Connor described it, to combine exposition and development in a way that overcomes the challenge of time – that challenge being a frame of reference that can never be the totality of a human life but merely a selective point of entry into that life.
+What Claire Keegan demonstrates is the ability, as Frank O’Connor described it, to combine exposition and development in a way that overcomes the challenge of time – that challenge being a frame of reference that can never be the totality of a human life but merely a selective point of entry.
 The difference between a great storyteller and a novelist masquerading as a storyteller is that the storyteller understands that narrative is mere pattern and that the pattern is human life as universally experienced, “nostalgia and disillusionment and a fresh nostalgia sharpened by experience,” in O’Connor’s words.

 There can be no fantastical event in the story – no slaying of dragons – because the form won’t permit it.
 But neither is the short story restrictive.
-Each new generation of storyteller is not so tied to convention as to be prevented from writing anything fresh.
+Each new generation of storyteller is not so tied to convention as to be prevented from writing afresh.
 O’Connor argued, correctly, that the story has no essential form, that the point of entry into a life is different each time and that the submerged population of one storyteller – Chekhov’s doctors and teachers, for example – differ vastly from the submerged population of another – Maupassant’s prostitutes, by contrast.

 The shorter version of Foster appears on The New Yorker website.
 Claire Keegan’s collections of stories are Antarctica and Walk The Blue Fields.
 To mark the publication of Foster, Keegan gave an interesting interview to The Guardian.